g-zajac/dummy-modbus-stepper-controller/README.md

-# stepper-bridge-ethernet
+# dummy-modbus-stepper-controller
-Bridge for controling a stepper motor over ethernet
+32u4 with ethernet for testing modbus protocole communitaction with node.js server.

-Controlling stepper motor with pul/dir interface over ethernet by MQTT.
+The controller pretends to be Moon stepper motor controller.